 But the oldest version of the story didn’t end where the modern versions usually end.
 In the oldest version of the story, a Raja is standing on the balcony above the blind men as they argue and fight over what have encountered.
 The Raja finally interrupts them and announces to them that they are all fighting over an elephant, but they all think it is something different because they are blind and each of them are only encountering a portion of the elephant.

-The usual, modern message is one of pluralism.
+The usual, modern message is that no one religion is the right one.
+Each religion conveys a portion of the truth.
+No one religion has all the truth.
 As my college professor put it, the point is that “all roads lead to the top of the same mountain”.

 So, how does original conclusion convey a different message from the more modern conclusion that stops before the Raja enters the picture?

 The blind men needed the Raja to tell them what they were encountering.
-The blind man needed someone who had the advantage of sight and distance and height to describe for them that they were encountering an elephant.
+The blind man needed someone who had the advantage of sight, distance and height (perspective) to describe for them what they were encountering.

 We need a Raja to describe the elephant (the ultimate Truth) for us.
-We can’t know it by our own efforts because we don’t have the vantage point of the Raja.
+We can’t know it by our own efforts because we don’t have the perspective to be able to do that.
+None of us do.
+Not even the wisest and most knowing among us.

 Though we are pretty good at discovering and understanding the things that we can know, we don’t know what we don’t know.